brucelevis/DeadForest/README.md

 License
 -------
-It developed as a hobby. so it is licensed under the MIT License, see LICENSE for more information.
+it is licensed under the GNU License, see LICENSE for more information.